top of page

 • The same habits

+Because people experience work through behaviours, not strategic slides, nothing truly changes.
+You can’t evolve your organisation with yesterday’s routines.
 This is the “missing middle” of transformation: the space between intentions and behaviours.
 The space where change either embeds - or evaporates.

 3. Change Has Become an Event...
 But Reinvention Is a Practice